 The following chart will help you determine how long you need to make your band in order to achieve a perfect fit based on your wrist measurement and fit preference.
 There is an expanded version of this size chart in the printable PDF version of this tutorial, which includes all measurements for wrists up to 9 inches.
 Or just read the general sizing rules below to determine the accurate band length for larger wrists.

-General Sizing Rules for the Lover’s Knot Bracelet
+General Sizing Guidelines for the Lover’s Knot Bracelet

 I break down bracelet fit into two general categories: close fit and loose fit.
 And I’ve learned through the years that most people’s fit preferences fall into one of these two categories.
 I personally prefer a close fit, which is why my bracelets tend to run small.